fabianoh130/GcodeToolbox/README.md

 This project was created out of my own need for a practical toolbox, and I want to make it available for others.
 I am not responsible for any damage, errors, or issues caused by using this app or the code it generates.
 Use it at your own risk.

 # Version

+## 3.6
+* Fixed a bug where the finnishing pass wasnt calculated corectly if the Endmill and hole are close in size
+* Added the possibility to give the finnishing pass another speed
+* Added the possibility to give a bit of overlap in the finnishing pass

+##

 ## 3.4
 * Default language is English now
 * Added first time instructions